Find out what the benefits of hydrogen energy are and how the EU wants to make the most of this alternative fuel to support the green transition.

 - Assessing the possibility of repurposing existing gas pipelines for the transport and underground storage of hydrogen

-In 2022, as the EU is shifting away from dependence on Russian fossil fuels and working towards meeting its commitment to be climate neutral by 2050, the Commission presented the Repower EU strategy for more affordable, secure and sustainable energy.
+As the EU is shifting away from dependence on Russian fossil fuels and working towards meeting its commitment to be climate neutral by 2050, the Commission presented in 2022 the Repower EU strategy for more affordable, secure and sustainable energy.
 Under the plan, the EU should ramp up renewable hydrogen production by 2030, raising the amount of hydrogen to 20 megatonnes/year from the 10 megatonnes/year proposed in the 2020 Hydrogen Strategy.

 As part of legislation to reduce greenhouse gas emissions - known as Fit for 55 - in October 2022, MEPs adopted their position on draft EU rules to stimulate the deployment of recharging and alternative refuelling stations, notably for electricity and hydrogen.
-In 2021, the EU had 136 hydrogen refuelling points, and MEPs demand the set-up of hydrogen refuelling stations every 100 km along main EU roads by 2028.
+In 2021, the EU had 136 hydrogen refuelling points.